nasaaie53/SECR1013-Digital-Logic/README.md

 The subject shows how digital circuits are designed.
 It is important for understanding computer hardware.
 Overall, it forms the foundation of digital and computer systems.

+## Refelction

+This course taught me a various knowledge of electronic components that required to build a complete computer hardware systems.Each topic we discuss in this course is a guide to the steps to generate a complete circuit that can work.
+I understand the careful consideration definitely required especially while connecting the logic gates to a electric circuit.All in all
+,this course train myself to think like an engineer by identify the problems and simplify it using mathematicial problems and rebuild the system with the most efficient way.